 Subsequently, investigations focused on deep monitoring of the in going and out going communications from the network hoping there would be an indication as to what was occurring.
 Again, the investigators found no evidence of full remote access.
 The bank sought assistance from the cybersecurity investigations practice of a leading global consulting firm.
 The team discovered that the perpetrators had cloned an authentic laptop, spoofed laptop, belonging to the bank.
 It was connecting to the network infrastructure via an out-of-band channel in parallel to the existing and legitimate laptop.

-Attack Study
+Rogue Device Attack Study

 The attackers used a legitimate off-the-shelf network router sold by a third party.
 Besides its other modus operandi, the device supports a virtual cable mode whereby two devices can be paired, and each installed at different locations while operating as if they are interconnected using a standard passive LAN cable.
 The two devices are able to reroute and tunnel the communication via a simple switchboard application.
 The device enables the interception of traffic and injection of data packets, streaming them back into the network.
-In addition to being able to carry out more complex man in the middle, MiTM attacks.
+In addition to being able to carry out more complex man-in-the-middle (MiTM) attacks.

-How Network Devices Bypass Authentication Methods
+How Rogue Devices Bypass Authentication Methods

 In this specific incident, the perpetrators utilized a BeagleBone board running USBProxy.
 When attached to the scanning device and the computer system that stores the records of genuine handprints, allowed the attacker to bypass the authentication.